Mr Selfridge: Reception

 In a poll hosted by MSN more than 80% of readers said they would continue watching the show following the first episode.
 Phil Hogan writing for The Guardian bemoaned the story development.
 He observed that there is "so much crisis with so little drama".
 Ross Sweeney from Cultbox said that the show had direction but lacked "actual substance and any real surprises".
 He praised the costume designers for their "astonishing attention to detail".
 Susanna Lazarus of the Radio Times opined that the character's earnestness detracted from the realism of the story.
 She added the female cast created the "plot tension" needed to maintain viewership.
 Gabriel Tate of Time Out branded it an unsubtle, daft series with glorious production values but felt it was "ideal escapism for a Sunday night".
 He also stated that the character of Agnes Towler was "the heart of the show".
 Benjamin Secher from The Daily Telegraph said that Mr Selfridge is a "less cosy, more charismatic" production of The Paradise.
 A "sumptuous, frothy drama" and "entertaining spectacle", but ultimately Secher did not believe the story.
 MSN critic Dan Owen branded it "sumptuous Sunday evening viewing".
 He thought the "wonderful" sets and costumes were better than those featured in fellow period drama Downton Abbey.

-Broadcasts
+International broadcasts

 The programme has been distributed internationally by ITV Studios' Global Entertainment brand.
 ITV sold the series to a number of countries at the 2012 Mipcom event.
 In addition they have pre-sold the show to Australia's Seven Network and the satellite television provider, Yes, in Israel.
 In the Netherlands, Series 1 was aired starting August, 2013 and series 2 was aired from July 2014.
 In Sweden "Mr Selfridge" was aired at the public service network SVT.
 The last two episodes of season 4 were aired as a double on 25 June 2016 on SVT1.
+The series began broadcasting on 31 March 2013 on PBS drama anthology program, Masterpiece in the United States.